RitvikCS/Document-Retrieval/README.md

 **Dataset must be in txt format to parse.**

-> Note
+---

+### Note:
-> * Preprocessing the data takes sometime as generally the datasets are huge in number.
+ * Preprocessing the data takes sometime as generally the datasets are huge in number.
-> * You will need NLTK package, Numpy package for successful compilation.
+ * You will need NLTK package, Numpy package for successful compilation.